-The Mercy Health Partners Regional Heart & Vascular Institute cardiac catheterization team consists of a cardiologist with specific training in catheterization and specially trained nurses and technicians.
-Our caring team of professionals has been performing heart catheterizations for more than 20 years.
-These procedures are performed using state-of-the-art technology in the catheterization lab at Mercy Hospital.
+The cardiac catheterization team has been performing heart catheterizations for more than 40 years.
+These procedures are performed using state-of-the-art technology in the catheterization lab at Mercy Health Muskegon.

 What Information May Be Obtained from a Heart Catheterization?

-A heart catheterization can provide information that is essential to evaluate and recommend treatment for you, such as:
+A heart catheterization can provide information essential to evaluate and recommend treatment for you, such as:

 - The existence and severity of blockages in the coronary arteries